 – This track will have a smaller class with more teacher attention.

 – In Lindy Hop, you are an active social dancer, improving your connection, starting to play with musicality and improvisation.
 You are in control over both eight counts and six counts, and mixing them on the social dance floor.

 -In Solo Jazz you have a comfortable knowledge of traditional solo steps and traditional routines.
 The material will cover choreographed pieces, combinations, traditional steps as well as some slightly faster music here and there.

-– You can use different rhythmical variations and improvise.
-Here you will focus on elements around improvisation, personal interpretation and development of sensitivity in connection to the music.
+– Since your technique and steps are already at a high level, you are now focusing on improvisation, personal interpretation and development of sensitivity in connection to the music.